michaelpm54/mbounty-gl/README.md

 - Continent map should only reveal when you have the map
 - Add flying hero texture
 - Add flying key when all army can fly
-- Add info about your garrisoned castles in "Gather information"

 ### Battle